dssg/police-eis/docs/luigi.md

 There are two main tasks (`PopulateStoredProcedures` and `PopulateAllStagingTables`) which don't currently have dependencies setup in luigi (so they must be run one after the other).

+An example command you might run is:
+`PYTHONPATH='' luigi --module populateStagingFromMNPD PopulateStoredProcedures --schema staging_dev --local-scheduler`

+followed by:
+`PYTHONPATH='' luigi --module populateStagingFromMNPD PopulateAllStagingTables --schema staging_dev --populate-tables-directory ./populate_tables/mnpd --local-scheduler`

 ### Parameters
-The following parameters must be passed:
+The following parameters must be both specified in the [`[police-eis]/police-eis-private/schemas/populateStagingFromMNPD.py`](https://github.com/dssg/police-eis-private/blob/master/schemas/populateStagingFromMNPD.py) file, and passed to the bash command that calls luigi:

 1. `--schema staging_dev`  (both tasks)
   This is the name that of the schema where the tables will be created (canonically `staging_dev`, but can be anything)
 1. `--populate-tables-directory ./populate_tables/mnpd`  (`PopulateAllStagingTables` task only)
   This is the directory that contains all population scripts for each table.
 The files must be named in the format: `POPULATE-staging-[table_name].sql`

+### Globals

+The following global objects and functions are used in the populateStagingFromMNPD file:

 1. `tables_and_cleanup_scripts`
   This is a dictionary that has the tables that need to have cleanup scripts run on them after they are populated.
 The keys are the table name, and the values are lists, the first element is the (relative) path to the cleanup script that must be imported and the second element is the column that will be populated when the cleanup has run successfully.
 For more information see the `PopulateTableWithCleanUp` task below.

-### Tasks
+### Tasks in the populateStagingFromMNPD file

 ### Create stored procedures